Why do we innovate?

 To offer fun and accessible music programs that are less stressful and more effective,

-To help make the dream to play a successful reality or a virtual outlet for music therapy,
+To help make the dream to play a reality or a virtual tool for music therapy,

 To break the work schedule with a personal, highly creative, and emotionally rewarding music activity that is much less time consuming than traditional music programs,

-To broaden industry protocols inclusive to ‘derivative art’ (virtual play) as a creative extension of music making,
+To broaden industry protocols inclusive to ‘derivative art’ (virtual osmosis) as a creative extension of music making,

 To perfect the art of string playing,